interledgerjs/ilp-plugin-xrp-asym-server/README.md

   // Max amount to be unsecured at any one time
   maxBalance: 1000000,

+  // Maximum packet amount to allow (returns F08 if exceeded)
+  maxPacketAmount: 1000,

   // Persistent Key-value store.
 ILP-Connector will pass
   // this parameter in automatically.
   _store: new Store()